Unlock the Potential of Large Language Models for Predictive Tabular Tasks in Data Science with Table-Specific Pretraining: Experiments

 \subsection{Experimental Setup}

+This section describes the experimental framework used to evaluate our pretrained LLM on tabular predictive tasks.
+We begin by detailing the implementation, including model architecture, training configurations, and computational resources.
+Next, we introduce the comparison baselines, which encompass traditional machine learning models, existing LLM-based approaches, and state-of-the-art methods.
+We then present the benchmark datasets used for evaluation, selected to provide a diverse and comprehensive assessment.
+Finally, we define the key metrics employed to measure model performance across classification, regression, and missing value prediction tasks.

-\textbf{Implementation Details} We employ the Llama-2 7B as the foundational architecture for our model, utilizing a high-performance computing cluster with NVIDIA A100 GPUs for efficient and capable training.
+\textbf{Implementation Details} We employ the Llama-2 7B as the foundational architecture for our model, using a high-performance computing cluster with NVIDIA A100 GPUs for efficient and capable training.
 We initiate training with a learning rate of \(2e{-5}\), balancing convergence speed with model stability.
 To accommodate large batch sizes, we use gradient accumulation with a step size of 4.
 The Adam optimizer, with hyperparameters \(\beta_1=0.9\), \(\beta_2=0.95\), and \(\epsilon=10^{-8}\), is adopted to ensure smooth and stable training progression.
 Following the masking recipe of BERT, a masking ratio of 0.15 is applied, randomly selecting cells for masking to bolster the model's competence with incomplete data.
 A warm-up ratio of 0.05 during the initial training phase helps prevent early instability by gradually adjusting the learning rate.
 In addition, numerical values are standardized to a precision of five decimal places to prevent excessively long numerical tokens.
 Tabular data can contain a wide range of information across multiple rows and columns, leading to the long sequence of model input.
 The context length determines how much of this data can be considered in a single model prediction.
 Inspired by recent research~\cite{xiong2023effective, fu2024data}, we have adjusted the base of RoPE (Rotary Positional Embedding) to enhance the model's ability to manage longer contextual dependencies.
+Furthermore, we further examine our proposed method with other open source models, including Qwen-2.5 7B~\footnote{https://huggingface.co/Qwen/Qwen2.5-7B-Instruct}, Llama-3.1 8B~\footnote{https://huggingface.co/meta-llama/Llama-3.1-8B}, and DeepSeek-R1-distilled Llama-3.1 8B~\footnote{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B}.

 \textbf{Baselines} In this work, we adopt the XGBoost as the representative baseline for traditional tree-based methods.
 The configuration for XGBoost adheres to the default settings of the xgboost package.\footnote{https://xgboost.readthedocs.io/en/stable/python/python\_api.html} For preprocessing textual data for XGBoost, we employed one-hot encoding through the scikit-learn library.\footnote{http://scikit-learn.org/stable} We also compare with GANDALF~\cite{joseph2023gandalf} that builds upon a tailored tabular processing unit combined with a gating mechanism and in-built feature selection.
 Furthermore, our comparative analysis incorporates a comprehensive range of Transformer-based models and pre-trained models, including Tapas~\cite{herzig2020tapas}, TaBERT~\cite{yin20tabert}, TabTransformer~\cite{huang2020tabtransformer}, TabPFN~\cite{hollmann2022tabpfn}, TUTA~\cite{wang2021tuta}, TabLLM~\cite{hegselmann2023tabllm}, and XTab~\cite{collins2022fedavg}, among others.
 Throughout the training of these models on downstream tasks, we follow the official hyperparameter settings to ensure a consistent and fair comparison.
 Note that models initially not designed to support regression tasks in their official code, such as TUTA, are adapted by just modifying the output layer to produce a single numerical output.